querydsl/querydsl/querydsl-jpa/README.md

 The JPAAnnotationProcessor finds domain types annotated with the javax.persistence.Entity annotation and generates query types for them.

-If you use Hibernate annotations in your domain types you should use the APT processor com.mysema.query.apt.hibernate.HibernateAnnotationProcessor instead.
+If you use Hibernate annotations in your domain types you should use the APT processor com.querydsl.apt.hibernate.HibernateAnnotationProcessor instead.

 Run clean install and you will get your Query types generated into target/generated-sources/java.